dbmrq/vim-ditto/README.md

 #### `:DittoSentOn`, `:DittoParOn` and `:DittoFileOn`

 `:DittoOn` uses the [`g:ditto_mode`](#g:ditto_mode) variable to decide whether to highlight overused words in each sentence, paragraph or file.
-Whatever you set that variable to, you can also use these commands to turn Ditto on in a different mode at the current buffer.
+Whatever you set that variable to, you can also use these commands to turn Ditto on in a different mode in the current buffer.

 #### `:ToggleDitto`